samuraiexx/roll_together/README.md

 Crunchy Party is an extension for Google Chrome.
 It synchronizes Crunchyroll Videos that are being played at multiple computers.

 ## How to use it
-It will be soon available to download on Google Webstore.
+You can download it from Chrome Store using the following link [https://chrome.google.com/webstore/detail/ilpfeljgdikoabaclkjgkbeegeoijfca/publish-accepted?authuser=0&hl=pt-PT](https://chrome.google.com/webstore/detail/ilpfeljgdikoabaclkjgkbeegeoijfca/publish-accepted?authuser=0&hl=pt-PT).
 If you want to add this extension from the source code, you can download this repo and follow the instructions below.

 1. Open the Extension Management page by navigating to chrome://extensions.
     - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then select Extensions.